BeHaVeZ/FMLEngine-Tron_BattleTanks/README.md

 ## Project Overview

-This project was built from scratch in C++ using SDL2, with a focus on reusability, modularity, and learning core game engine architecture principles.
+This project was built from scratch in C++ using SDL2, with a focus on core game engine architecture principles.
 It serves both as a learning project and as a flexible framework for future 2D games.

 ---